arthurbabey/DeepMovieRecommender/README.md

 # DeepMovieRecommender
 This repository contains the code and dasaset (MovieLens-100k) to perform a graph based matrix completion in order to predict movie ratings.
-The method and the code are based on Van der Berg et al. work, source code can be found at github.com/riannevdberg/gc-mc.
+The method and the code are based on Van der Berg et al. work, source code can be found at [Github repo](https://www.github.com/riannevdberg/gc-mc).